 - Comes with a kickstand

 Why deprive the kids of all the fun?
-After all, in the previous sections, we have reviewed both men and women bikes.
+After all, in the previous sections, we have reviewed both men’s and women’s bikes.
 Consequently, now it’s time for kids to get their hands on a bike which could show them the way on difficult-to-handle trails.

 Since this bike is made for kids aged between 3 and 15years, it would have been comical to equip it with disc brakes.
 For, no matter how good they are, disc brakes provide instant stopping, a feature any kids bike can ill afford.

-Other than this, Hypen has provided this bike with all the features which you normally expect to see in adult bikes.
-For example, its 2’’ tires – which look too big for the wheel, are there for increased stability.
+Other than this, Hyper has provided this bike with all the features which you normally expect to see in adult bikes.
+For example, it’s 2’’ tires – which look too big for the wheel, are there for increased stability.
 Similar is the case with the lightweight aluminum frame which makes the bike easy to maneuver.

 Finally, there is one thing which I didn’t like about this bike: its price.
 Yes, it does come under the coveted 200 mark.
 However, when you look at the features not given – no disc brakes, no suspension fork, no water bottle holder, you expect the bike to come at a reduced price than what it’s coming at now.